CEO’s Message: Protecting Consumers In Politically Turbulent Times

-By Marc Schaefer, President and CEO of Truliant Federal Credit Union
+By Marc Schaefer, CEO of Truliant Federal Credit Union

 Post 2016 elections, everyone is handicapping the impact of changes in public policy on their business.
 Financial institution stocks, especially for mega-banks, shot up in anticipation of reduced regulatory scrutiny and burden.